Natalie Bennett

-Natalie Louise Bennett, Baroness Bennett of Manor Castle (born 10 February 1966) is an Australian-British politician and journalist who served as Leader of the Green Party of England and Wales from 2012 to 2016.
+Natalie Louise Bennett, Baroness Bennett of Manor Castle (born 10 February 1966), is an Australian-British politician and journalist who was the leader of the Green Party of England and Wales from 2012 to 2016.
 Bennett was given a peerage in Theresa May's 2019 resignation honours.

 Born and raised in Australia, she began her career as a journalist with regional newspapers in New South Wales before leaving in 1995 for Thailand, where she worked for Australian Volunteers International and the Bangkok Post newspaper over the next four years.
 Since settling in Britain in 1999 she has contributed to The Guardian, The Independent, and The Times.
 Her election as leader of the Greens came six years after she joined the party in January 2006.

 Early life

 Bennett was born on 10 February 1966 in Eastwood, a suburb of Sydney, Australia, the daughter of John and Joy Bennett.
 She was born to working class teenage parents: a part-time secretary and an apprentice carpenter.
 Her mother was killed in a car crash in 1989.

 Having been awarded a scholarship, she was educated at MLC School, an independent day school for girls in Burwood, New South Wales.
 She then took the degrees of Bachelor of Agricultural Science (BAgrSc Hons) at the University of Sydney, Bachelor of Arts (BA Hons) in Asian Studies at the University of New England and Master of Arts (MA) in Mass Communication from the University of Leicester, graduating from the latter in 2001.
 She was the first member of her family to attend university.